compendio/goldbug-manual/README.md

 ## 14 Tools

 In addition to the regular functions, GoldBug Messenger also has several tools that offer useful features.
-These include, in particular, the functions of file encryption (File Encryptor), another tool for converting normal text and cipher text (Rosetta-CryptoPad), and the EPCS tool, with which the public keys for encryption are transmitted online can be.
+These include, in particular, the functions of file encryption (File Encryptor), another tool for converting normal text and cipher text (Rosetta-CryptoPad), and the EPKS tool, with which the public keys for encryption are transmitted online can be.
 Furthermore, the pass-through functionality as well as the tools for statistics and analyzes should be mentioned.

 ### 14.1 Tool: Encryption of files

 GoldBug has additional encryption tools.
 In the main menu under tools the user finds the tool for encrypting files on his hard disk ("File Encryption Tool").

 Figure: File Encryptor - file encryption tool